Updated for 2022!

 What it’s good for: Trim suits, chinos, some casual wear, and some bags

 There’s no denying that J. Crew stuff looks good.
 But sometimes the prices on the items can get a little steep.
 Their Ludlow trim fit suits can look amazing, but you’ll pay for it.
 When J. Crew actually does go on sale the selection can often be weak.
-They’re outrageously popular and they’ve become a bit of a trend setter.
-And they know their power.
-For example, there’s not many other stores that can get away with selling a $200 Timex.
+They’re outrageously popular and they’ve become a bit of a trend setter for day-to-day men who care about dressing well but don't follow fashion-forward trends.

 What they’re good for: Jeans, sweaters, casual and dress blazers, casual shirts, and finding cheaper alternatives to J. Crew stuff.

 They’re all owned by the same company and they each have specific target audiences.
 Old Navy goes after the bargain family shopper, Gap is the place for still stylish but still mostly affordable foundational pieces, and Banana Republic touts themselves as affordable luxury.
 Unlike Banana Republic, you can’t buy a suit at The Gap or Old Navy, but you can buy pretty well made blazers at all three.
 Yep, even at Old Navy.
 Just make sure to take them to your tailor when you’re done, and consider ear plugs for the shopping trip to keep the screaming kids from giving you a headache.

 6. J.Crew Factory